jarekstrzele/obsidian_notes/P Y T H O N/GUI/PyQt/PyQt5 From A-Z/9 QtDesigner.md

 # Decouping the user Interface from other code

 ## FIRST METHOD
-- trun `ui` file into non-executable module that can be imported to your primary ptyhon program
+- trun `ui` file into non-executable module that can be imported to your primary python program
-	- doesn't need to be compule at run time
+	- doesn't need to be compile at run time
-	- have to recompile puyuic after every change
+	- have to recompile pyuic after every change
 ```python
 from ui_modules.Gbx_demo_ui import *